WilliamGC05/Spring-2026-Capstone/Algorithms/ReadMe.txt

 - K-Nearest Neighbor

 We plan on finalizing the above three algorithms before conducting more tests on custom algorithms such as MITS-GAN and ManTra-Net.

+1-25-2026

+Uploaded the RF, DT, and KNN algorithms trained on the CT-GAN dataset